wangziqi2013/wangziqi2013.github.io/_posts/2018-06-18-v-way-cache.markdown

 number of conflict misses.
 On the contrary, evictions are mandatory for a set-associative cache if all cache lines in a set has been occupied, regardless of whether empty lines exist in other sets.
-Second, even if the cache is full, a fully associative cache can evict any of the lines currently in the cache, maximizing the possibility that a "bad" line which does not enjoy much locality is evicted.
+Second, even if the cache is full, a fully associative cache can evict any of the lines currently in the cache, maximizing the possibility that a "bad" line which does not benefit from extra locality is evicted.
+For a set-associative cache, however, an eviction must be made within the set that the missed line will be loaded.
+Given that the number of ways in a typical cache is usually significantly smaller than the total number of lines, it is likely that the decision is sub-optimal.
+In the following discussion, we